jamiebuilds/git-workflow/README.md

 The most important rule of this workflow, is that the developer who is writing the code is responsible for making sure it goes through the entire process smoothly and in a timely manner.

-Other developers need to reach out and help in anyway possible, even if it's not a piece of code you have worked on in the past or the code is in a language you don't know.
+Other developers need to reach out and help in any way possible, even if it's not a piece of code you have worked on in the past or the code is in a language you don't know.

 While this may seem like a lot of steps, it's very verbose and probably repeats a lot of things you're already doing.
 From experience I can say that it becomes very natural after a little while, and you stop really noticing it at all.